-- It is important to ensure that there is sufficient footpath width along public transport routes to accommodate waiting passengers and pedestrians, and to avoid pedestrian and passenger "overspill" onto adjacent cycle paths. - As noted above, the public transport interchange at the Cherrywood Luas Station (at the Grand Parade / Bishop Street junction) will likely be a very busy pedestrian node and it is essential that there is adequate pedestrian capacity and crossing facilities. - To the north-west of the site, there is a desire line between the central greenway and the Brennanstown Luas Stop.
+- It is important to ensure that there is sufficient footpath width along public transport routes to accommodate waiting passengers and pedestrians, and to avoid pedestrian and passenger "overspill" onto adjacent cycle paths. - As noted above, the public transport interchange at the Cherrywood Luas Station (at the Grand Parade / Bishop Street junction) will likely be a very busy pedestrian node and it is essential that there is adequate pedestrian priority provided at this location. - To the north-west of the site, there is a desire line between the central greenway and the Brennanstown Luas Stop.
 To enhance the permeability of the pedestrian and cycle network and support sustainable travel, this link could be continued to the Brennanstown Luas Stop by ensuring permeability through the residential blocks which align with the end of the greenway as it is currently proposed.
 An additional pedestrian and cycle crossing on Barrington's Road would also be required as part of this link. - In general, bus and Luas stops should be high quality and provide a safe and comfortable environment for waiting passengers.
 There should be ample footpath space for those waiting, as well as shelter, seating and adequate lighting.
-Real Time Passenger Information (RTPI), timetable and route information should be provided at all stops and potentially in other key locations such as Town / Village Centres. - As established in the above section on external network connectivity, there is a need for new links from the SDZ to the N11 located between the Druids Glen and Wyattville access points, to accommodate pedestrian and cyclist movements to/from bus routes on the N11.
+Real Time Passenger Information (RTPI), timetable and route information should be provided at all stops and potentially in other key locations such as Town / Village Centres. - As established in the above section on external network connectivity, there is a need for nwe links from the SDZ to the N11 located between the Druids Glen and Wyattville access points, to accommodate pedestrian and cyclist movements to/from bus routes on the N11. - The Public Transport Movement Strategy in the UFDF (Illustrated in Figure 3.4) outlines additional bus stops on Tully Vale Road and Cherrywood Avenue that were not included in the original SDZ.
+The UFDF also notes that these stops are to be provided in tandem with adequate pedestrian crossings, to ensure safe and convenient pedestrian access to and from.